Action-Sufficient Goal Representations: Motivation

-\textbf{Key message.} \emph{A representation can retain all information needed to recover the optimal value while still collapsing distinct goals that require different optimal actions.} This motivates analyzing goal encodings through the lens of control, not only value prediction.
+\textbf{Key message.} \emph{A representation can retain all information needed to recover the optimal value while still collapsing distinct goals that require different optimal actions.} This motivates analyzing goal representations through the lens of action-oriented perspective, rather than a value-centric one.